idris-lang/Idris2/docs/source/implementation/overview.rst

 In the ``Idris/`` namespace we define the high level syntax for Idris, which translates to TTImp by desugaring operators, do notation, etc.

-TT separates ``Ref`` (global user defined names) from ``Meta``, which are globally defined metavariables.
-For efficiency, metavariables are only substituted into terms if they have non-0 multiplicity, to preserve sharing as much as possible

 There is a separate linearity check after elaboration, which updates types of holes (and is aware of case blocks).
 This is implemented in ``Core.LinearCheck``.
 During this check, we also recalculate the multiplicities